Calyptus-Learn/SC-Security-Challenges/README.md

 The `contracts` folder consists of the smart-contracts mentioned in each challenge. `test` folder consists of the setup scripts of each challenge.
 Pass the test to win the challenge.

-Some challenges would need you to deploy your own smart-contracts, write those in the `contracts/YourAttackContracts` folder.
+Some challenges would need you to deploy your own smart-contracts, write those in the `contracts/BobsContracts` folder.

 Use ethers.js to code the steps of your hack into the `Exploit` section of the test script.
-Use the `attacker` account to perform all the exploits by using [.connect(attacker)](https://docs.ethers.io/v5/single-page/#/v5/api/contract/contract/-%23-Contract-connect) notation from ethers.js
+Use Bob's account to perform all the exploits by using [.connect(bob)](https://docs.ethers.io/v5/single-page/#/v5/api/contract/contract/-%23-Contract-connect) notation from ethers.js

 The default "Exploit" section of all the test files look like this: